lZorol/Hybrid_OCR-IPCR_PDS/README.md

 ## 📜 License

 This project is intended for **educational and research purposes**.
-Modify and extend as needed.

 ---